Use this procedure to migrate a Ubuntu 12.04 ServiceNav Box to a ServiceNav Box 4.0 and higher.

 To test that the TCP/22 port is open on the old ServiceNav Box, run the following command on the new ServiceNav Box: telnet

-In the opposite case, modify the /etc/init.d/iptables.sh file on the old ServiceNav Box and reload this file.
+In the case this is unsuccessful, modify the /etc/init.d/iptables.sh file on the old ServiceNav Box and reload this file.

 Run the following command while logged in with the user root :